-Fjord-du-Saguenay National Park also offers several interpretive and outdoor activities.
+Parc national du Fjord-du-Saguenay also offers several interpretive and outdoor activities.
 One of the major attractions of Northeastern North America, this park’s hiking trails are filled with stunning views of the Saguenay Fjord.

-Take Route 172 to the Ferme 5 Étoiles Family Vacation Site in Sacré-Coeur (20 minutes north of Tadoussac).
+Take Route 172 to the Ferme 5 Étoiles holiday resort in Sacré-Coeur (20 minutes north of Tadoussac).
 The farm offers a wide range of outdoor activities, including the opportunity to observe the many animals in its wild animal refuge: moose, wolves, cougars, bison, deer, etc.

 Sea kayaking enthusiasts may want to head to L’Anse-Saint-Jean (a 2h15 drive from Tadoussac via Route 170) and paddle down the Saguenay Fjord back to Tadoussac with Fjord en Kayak.